 Data Breach Insurance

-While many small businesses don’t feel they need to be concerned with data breaches, the fact is that small businesses may be at the greatest risk.
+Many small businesses don’t feel they need to be concerned with data breaches.
+The fact is that small businesses may be at the greatest risk.
 According to Accenture, 60% of SMBs that experience a data breach go out of business within 6 months.
-If your business works with potentially valuable or sensitive information — particularly customer data — data breach insurance can help safeguard your business against the financial ramifications that may come if you’re the victim of a breach.
+For instance, if your business works with potentially valuable or sensitive information — particularly customer data — data breach insurance can help safeguard your business against the financial ramifications that may come if you’re the victim of a breach.

-While most of the above types of coverage will help protect your business from liability, health insurance is an opportunity to provide your employees with an additional benefit.
+Health insurance is an opportunity to provide your employees with an additional benefit.
 Providing health insurance to your workforce may help attract more desirable employees.
-It may also improve retention and improve the overall well-being of your office.
+Therefore it may also improve retention and improve the overall well-being of your office.

 Cost Management and Accounting

-While this overview of different types of insurance for your business is a good starting point, it’s not a substitute for the advice of an insurance agent or legal professional.
-There are many more types of insurance coverage that might benefit your business, and many other ways you may be liable without realizing it.
-The best approach you can take as a small business owner is to speak with a professional about which coverage options may be right for you.
+This overview of different types of insurance for your business is a good starting point.
+It’s not a substitute for the advice of an insurance agent or legal professional.
+There are more types of insurance coverage that might benefit your business.
+There many other ways you may be liable without realizing it.
+The best approach you can take as a small business owner is to speak with a professional.
+They can help with which coverage options may be right for you.